 \subsection{Interaction networks}

-Interaction networks can be modeled both weighted or unweighted, both directed or undirected~\cite{bird,newmanCommunityDirected,newmanCommunity2013}.
-Networks in this paper are directed and weighted, the most informative of trivial possibilities.
+Edges in interaction networks can be modeled both as weighted or unweighted, as directed or undirected~\cite{bird,newmanCommunityDirected,newmanCommunity2013}.
+Networks in this paper are directed and weighted, the most informative of the possibilities.
 We did not investigate directed unweighted, undirected weighted, and undirected unweighted representations of the interaction networks.

-The networks were obtained as follows: a direct response from participant B to a message from participant A yields an edge from A to B, as information went from A to B. The reasoning is: if B wrote a response to a message from A, he/she read what A wrote and formulated a response, so B assimilated information from A, thus $A \rightarrow B$.
-Inverting edge direction yields the status network: B read the message and considered what A wrote worth responding, giving status to A, thus $B\rightarrow A$.
-This paper uses the information network as described above and depicted in Figure~\ref{formationNetwork}.
+The interaction networks were obtained as follows: a direct response from participant B to a message from participant A yields an edge from A to B, as information went from A to B. The reasoning is: if B wrote a response to a message from A, he/she read what A wrote and formulated a response, so B assimilated information from A, thus $A \rightarrow B$.
 Edges in both directions are allowed.
 Each time an interaction occurs, the value of one is added to the edge weight.
 Selfloops were regarded as non-informative and discarded.
-These human social interaction networks are reported in the literature as exhibiting scale-free and small world properties, as expected for (some) social networks~\cite{bird,newmanBook}.
+Inverting edge direction yields the status network: B read the message and considered what A wrote worth responding, giving status to A, thus $B\rightarrow A$.
+This paper considers by convention the information network as described above ($A\rightarrow B$) and depicted in Figure~\ref{formationNetwork}.
+These interaction networks are reported in the literature as exhibiting scale-free and small-world properties, as expected for a number of social networks~\cite{bird,newmanBook}.